techvijaypandey/unix/README.md

-# unix
-This project is to keep basic command of git
+# This Project is to keep most frequently unix commands